Attractions featured in The Apprentice

 Other shows featuring Wales

-Susan Calman visited a number of places including Cardiff CastleCardiff Bay and The South Wales Valleys including Caerphilly.
-She enjoyed St David's Day celebrations in National Botanic Garden and then headed to the Doctor Who location Dunraven Bay.
+Susan Calman visited a number of places including Cardiff CastleCardiff Bay and the South Wales Valleys including Caerphilly.
+She enjoyed St David's Day celebrations in our National Botanic Garden and then headed to the iconic Doctor Who location Dunraven Bay.
 She finished her trip on the beautiful Gower peninsula, with a walk along The Mumbles, visited the Lovespoon Gallery, before going to Three Cliffs Bay.

 Related stories